alncat/opusTomo/README.md

 The inference pipeline of our program can run on any GPU which supports cuda 10.2 or 11.3 and is fast to generate a 3D volume.
 However, the training of our program takes larger amount memory, we recommend using V100 GPUs at least.

 # prepare data <a name="preparation"></a>

-This program is developed based on cryoDRGN and adheres to a similar data preparation process.

 **Data Preparation Guidelines:**
 1. **Cryo-EM Dataset:** Ensure that the cryo-EM dataset is stored in the MRCS stack file format.
 A good dataset for tutorial is the splicesome which is available at https://empiar.pdbj.org/entry/10180/ (It contains the consensus refinement result.)